zero-noise-lab/DomeProjection/README.md

 3. Activate Use Splitscreen and set it to vertical in the Project Settings.
 4. Set a class reference to a specific UI widget in the Menu variable of _DomeBaseCharacter_.

-Standardly, there is already a UI widget provided, which shows the different rendering steps and allows to change the camera and graphics settings.
+Standardly, there is already a UI widget provided, which shows the different rendering steps and allows one to change the camera and graphics settings.
 ![2022-03-03_14h14_28](https://user-images.githubusercontent.com/89643686/156571940-05d045d4-a903-4964-9d5a-ccbd12cd22a4.png)

 Furthermore, a calibration image can be displayed in different orientations and calibrated meshes for the dome projection can be conveniently exchanged by a drop-down menu under Warp Mesh Settings.
 The drop-down menu scans all meshes in _Content/DomeProjection/Meshes/MirrorDistortion_ that contain the substring "warp".

 # Rendering Methods

 There are two different but similar rendering methods provided.
 One method called Static Rendering uses premade assets for the render targets and materials and is thus limited to the fixed resolution set in the render target assets.
 It is activated by setting _bStaticRendering_ in _DomeBaseCharacter_ to true or pressing the Static Rendering button in the provided UI.
-The other rendering method uses dynamically created render targets and materials, which enables to set the resolution of the render targets at run-time.
+The other rendering method uses dynamically created render targets and materials, which allows one to set the resolution of the render targets at run-time.
 It can analogously be activated by setting _bStaticRendering_ to false or pressing the Dynamic Rendering button in the UI where also different resolutions can be tested at run-time.

 # Standard Settings

-In addition to the already mentioned settings, other settings about the graphic, input and player can also be set via different variables in the _DomeBaseCharacter_.
+In addition to the already mentioned settings, other settings for the graphics, inputs and players can be set via different variables in the _DomeBaseCharacter_.

 ## Graphics Settings

-Different settings about the displayed graphics can be made by the variables in the Graphics Settings category.
-Here the used window mode (WindowMode), screen resolution (_ScreenResolution_), V-sync (_VSync_) and frame-rate limit (_FramerateLimit_) can be set.
-Besides that, standard values for the resolution of the render targets of the already explained dynamic rendering method can be made (_FisheyeResolution_, _CaptureResolution_), if the simulation should be loaded with an UI (_bLoadWithoutUI_) and if the side of the UI on the screen should be switched (_bSwitchSplitscreens_).
+Different settings for the displayed graphics can be defined by the variables in the Graphics Settings category.
+Here, the used window mode (WindowMode), screen resolution (_ScreenResolution_), V-sync (_VSync_) and frame-rate limit (_FramerateLimit_) can be set.
+Besides that, standard values for the resolution of the render targets of the already explained dynamic rendering method can be set (_FisheyeResolution_, _CaptureResolution_), and there are options for loading the simulation with or without the UI (_bLoadWithoutUI_) and for switching the side of the screen the UI is displayed on (_bSwitchSplitscreens_).

 ## Input Settings

 There are also settings to modify the impact of the preconfigured input events for controlling the character.
-The _BaseTurnRate_ sets the speed of rotating the charater around its yaw-axis.
-The variables ending with _*Fraction_ control the scale of the respective axes which enables to change such settings at run-time and not only statically in the input settings within the Project Settings.
-The _SkipInputValue_ serves for situation where the used controller is not always perfectly at 0 when idle.
-It enables to disregard input values that are smaller than the set value.
+The _BaseTurnRate_ sets the speed of rotating the character around its yaw-axis.
+The variables ending in _*Fraction_ control the scale of the respective axes which enables one to change such settings at run-time and not only statically in the input settings within the Project Settings.
+The _SkipInputValue_ variable is used in situations in which the used controller is not always perfectly at 0 when idle.
+If selected, the input values that are smaller than the set value are disregarded.

 ## Player Settings